DP-{\lambda}CGD: Efficient Noise Correlation for Differentially Private Model Training: Proofs

 \begin{lemma}

 \end{lemma}

 \begin{proof}

-The first inequality was proved in \citet{choquette2023amplified} (see Proposition E.1) under the stronger condition $C^T C \ge 0$.
+The first inequality was proved in \citet{choquette2023amplified} (see Proposition E.1) under the weaker condition $C^T C \ge 0$.
 When $C \ge 0$, the sensitivity can be computed as the supremum over all participation patterns of the corresponding $\ell_2$ norm.
 In this case,

 which yields the inequality.

 For the second inequality, consider the following diagonal factorization:

 Then